 While Poliigon sells subscriptions to their massive library of materials, they also offer a lot of free PBR materials I’ve found incredibly useful and high quality.

-Using the Poliigon Add-On, you can bring all the free assets right into Blender and (if you choose to) browse and purchase materials from within the add-on.
+With the Poliigon Add-On, we bring all the free assets right into Blender and (if you choose) can browse and purchase materials from within the add-on.

 Several PBR materials displayed on the Poliigon website.

-See this to learn more about using and creating materials in Blender.
+See this to learn about using and creating materials in Blender.